Butterflies of New Mexico: The Gossamerwings III: The Blues (Lycaenidae: Polyommatinae)

 Euphilotes centralis (W. Barnes & McDunnough 1917) Central or Square-Spotted Blue (updated July 24, 2022)

 Description.
-Males are deep blue above with a compact, pink-orange aurora near hindwing tornus.
-Dorsally, the black margin on the forewing is wide, often 20% of the wing radius.
-Grey/brown females have a hindwing submarginal orange band.
+Males are deep blue above with a reliably wide black margin on the forewing, often 15% of the wing radius.
+The dorsal hindwing orange band is always narrow, but can vary from orange and moderate length (e.g., Zimmerman photo below) to merely a compact, pink-orange aurora near hindwing tornus (e.g. Cary photo below).
+Dorsally, the Grey/brown females have a hindwing submarginal orange band.
 A gray/white ventrum has black dots that are smeared on the forewing.
-Wing fringes are checkered.
+Wing fringes are prominently checkered.
 The submarginal hindwing orange band is relatively narrow compared to other Euphilotes, occupying only about half the available space.
 Range and Habitat.
 Central Blues live in shrublands and savannas of the western US, including New Mexico’s major uplands and escarpments (counties: Be,Ca,Ci,Co,Gr,Gu,Ha,Li,LA,MK,Ot,Qu,RA,Sv,SM,SF,Si,So,Ta,To,Un), 5000 to 9000′.
 Life History.
-Larvae eat antelope sage (Eriogonum jamesii var. jamesii) and this association is often enough to confirm identity of this butterfly.
+Larvae eat antelope sage (Eriogonum jamesii var. jamesii).
+This association is enough to confirm identity of this butterfly and is more reliable than many phenotypic characters.
 Flight.
 Adults fly in mid-summer, generally between June 17 and August 27; lower elevation colonies (Gu,Qu) fly later, into September.
 Comments.
 Taxonomically, this butterfly is pretty well understood.
 The only ongoing debate is whether centralis is a full species as per Pelham (2021) or a subspecies within Euphilotes battoides (Behr 1867) as treated by Ferris and Brown (1980), Brock and Kaufman (2003) and Glassberg (2017).
 If you like the former approach, as we do at present, then our populations are the nominate subspecies, Euphilotes centralis centralis.
 More Comments.
 There are a handful of unsubstantiated reports of Euphilotes ancilla (probably ssp. barnesi Opler & M. Fisher 2009) from northern NM which may be centralis, genuine ancilla, or a completely different species.
 Those records are from Co,Sv,SJ & SF; further research will tell (we hope).
 E. ancilla larvae feed on Eriogonum umbellatum, which is extremely scarce in northern NM.
 Adults of ancilla emerge earlier than centralis, though their flight periods may overlap.

 Central Blue male (Euphilotes centralis) Cerrillos Hills State Park, Santa Fe Co., NM; August 20, 2019 (photo by Steve Cary).